Wargavi48/word-cloud/README.md

 # Word Cloud Generator

 A React-based interactive word cloud generator with an admin panel.
+This project is built with a component-based architecture, utilizing React Hooks for state management.

 ## 🚀 Key Features